 - RISE placement or transition studies showing mastery of Units 1-12 (Tier 2) within the past 10 years.

-•All Sleep Medicine (Polysomnographgy) Applicants are required to take the PSB EXAM.
+•All Sleep Medicine (Polysomnography) Applicants are required to take the PSB or ACT EXAM.
 The score report must be submitted with your application.
-See Step 4 for requirements, study guides, test dates, how to pay and register for the PSB test.
+See Step 4 for requirements, study guides, test dates, how to pay and register for the PSB or ACT test.

 NOTE: Currently enrolled LCC students skip to step 5.
 If you are not currently attending LCC and are applying to a second Health Sciences program and have already completed steps 1, skip to step 2.

-Step 1 and any course prerequisites must be completed before submitting the Intent to Apply form.
-A confirmation email will be sent indicating your Intent to Apply form was received.
-If you do not receive an email within 2 business days, contact the Health Sciences Admissions Specialist: firstname.lastname@example.org.
+Step 1 must be completed before submitting the Intent to Apply form.
+Any course prerequisites must be satisfied before submitting the Intent to Apply form.
+A confirmation email will be sent indicating that your Intent to Apply form was received.

 The performance of the program is reflected through program accreditation outcomes as defined by the Committee on Accreditation for Polysomnographic Technologists Education.